quanghuy0497/Writing-in-the-Sciences/Unit 01 - Principles of effective writing/README.md

 ### 5. Small tricks to cut the clutters
 + **Eliminate negatives.**
+  + You can **always** turn negative words into the positive ones, you just have to be clever
   	| Netagive                 | Positive    |
 	|--------------------------|-------------|
 	| Not honest               | dishonest   |